kaiko-ai/eva/docs/datasets/patch_camelyon.md

 # PatchCamelyon

-The PatchCamelyon benchmark is a image classification dataset with 327,680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections.
+The PatchCamelyon benchmark is an image classification dataset with 327,680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections.
 Each image is annotated with a binary label indicating presence of metastatic tissue.

 ## Raw data